 During the annual Federal Benefits Open Season in November and December, eligible employees can enroll in FSAFEDS.
 New or newly eligible employees have 60 days from their start date to enroll in benefits outside of Open Season.
 Still, they must do so on or by September 30.
 Employees who are eligible can enroll outside of Open Season within 60 days of a Qualifying Life Event (QLE), such as marriage or birth.
 Still, they must do so by September 30.
 During Open Season, newly eligible QLE employees who missed the September 30 deadline can enroll.

 You can visit the FSAFEDS website or call 1-877-FSAFEDS (372-3337) or 1-800-952-0450 to enroll in the program.

 Who is eligible for the FSAFEDS account?

 You must be employed by an agency that participates in FSAFEDS in order to be eligible for a health care flexible spending account.
-Additionally, you must be eligible to enroll in the Federal Employees Health Benefits Program (FEHB), though you do not actually need to be enrolled in FEHB.
+Additionally, you must be eligible to enroll in the Federal Employees Health Benefits Program (FEHB), though you do not really need to be enrolled in FEHB.

 From January 1 through December 31, you will be eligible for benefits.
 Expenses incurred during that time frame can be reported until April 30th of the following year.
-FSAFEDS will automatically carry over up to $500 of unspent funds into your health care, or limited expense FSAFEDS account the next calendar year if you have not exhausted it by December 31st.
+The FSAFEDS will automatically carry over up to $500 of unspent funds into your health care or limited expense account for the following calendar year if you have not exhausted it by December 31st.

 To be eligible for carryover, you must be employed by an FSAFEDS-participating agency and actively making allotments from your salary from January 1 to December 31 of the previous benefit period.
 In addition, you must actively re-enroll in a health-care or limited-expenditure account during Open Season to use carryover.

 So, who qualifies for Medicare flex card, or what are the Medicare flex card eligibility requirements for seniors.
 Flex cards are frequently offered in conjunction with health insurance coverage.
-To be eligible for a flex card, you must be enrolled in a health insurance plan that includes a flexible spending account.
+To qualify for a flex card, you must have health insurance that offers a flexible spending account.